jortizcs-rutgers/-PM1-Spring2021-Rutgers/lab9.md

 Operator overloading syntax

 ## Problem 1
 Implement the transpose function and use it for doing matrix multiplication.
 Write a member function for the Matrix class 'transpose()' which performs the transpose operation on the Matrix.
+That is, it swaps the number elements of the rows and columns, so element at position (i,j) will be in position (j,i) after transpose.

 ```
 Matrix M(3,3);